pyupio/safety/SLA.md

 ## Procedure for Handling New Issues
 1. Automated Acknowledgment: Upon issue submission, an automated message is sent to the reporter.
-2. First Human Response: Within 24–48 hours, a team member will review the issue and provide initial feedback.
+2. First Human Response: Within 1-2 business days, a team member will aim to review the issue and provide initial feedback.
-3. Triage: Within 72 hours, the issue will be classified into one of the priority levels.
+3. Triage: Within 3 business days, a team member will aim to classify the issue into one of the priority levels.
 4. Assignment: The issue will be assigned to the appropriate team member or team for resolution.
-5. Status Updates: Regular updates will be provided to the reporter, especially at key milestones.
+5. Status Updates: We will aim to provide regular updates to the reporter, especially at key milestones.
-6. Resolution: The issue will be resolved within the timeframe specified for its priority level.
+6. Resolution: We will aim to resolve the issue within the timeframe specified for its priority level.
 7. Closure: Once resolved, the issue will be closed, and the resolution will be documented for future reference.

 We value the contributions and feedback from our community and strive to foster a collaborative and responsive environment.
 Thank you for helping us improve and maintain the quality of our project.